Amazing forests and woodlands in the UK

 Wistman’s Wood, Dartmoor

 Another magical woodland in Dartmoor is Wistman’s Wood, an extraordinary area of tangled, ancient dwarf trees with gnarled branches covered in lichen and mosses – like something straight out of a storybook.
-The woodland is thought to be over 6000 years old and like many places in Dartmoor, it is stepped in myth and legend (the name Wistman comes from ‘wise man’, referring to the druids who are said to have planted the trees).
-Whilst there are walking routes that’ll give you a wonderful view of the enchanting woodlands, be sure to stick to the waymarked paths because this extremely rare and delicate habitat is under pressure from erosion.
+The woodland is thought to be over 6,000 years old and like many places in Dartmoor, it is steeped in myth and legend (the name Wistman comes from ‘wise man’, referring to the druids who are said to have planted the trees).
+Whilst there are nearby walking routes that’ll give you a wonderful view, be sure to stick to the waymarked paths around the woodland itself, because this extremely rare and delicate habitat is under pressure from erosion.

 Duncliffe Woods, Dorset